acs-modeling-tool/acs-modeling-tool/plugins/org.eclipse.papyrus.acs.newchild/README.md

 ## Dependencies
-This plugin depends on the "Palette"-plugin to get access to the `[palette]/resources/model_shapes.elementtypeconfigurations`-file (see "Palette"-plugin for more).
+This plugin depends on the "Palette"-plugin to get access to the `[palette]/resources/model_shapes.elementtypeconfigurations`-file (see "Palette"-plugin for more) and the "Profile" plugin to get information about ACS elements/stereotypes.